 The Fiscal Planning Committee is comprised of Collaborative Program Signatory representatives.
 Representatives may vary to adequately achieve the objectives set for each meeting.

-The Fiscal Planning Committee will select a federal Co-Chair and non-federal Co-Chair to serve as committee leaders for one (1)-year terms, withno more than two (2) consecutive one (1)-year terms.
+The Fiscal Planning Committee will select a federal Co-Chair and non-federal Co-Chair to serve as committee leaders for one (1)-year terms, with each individual serving no more than two (2) consecutive one (1)-year terms.

-8.2.
+7.2.
 Responsibilities